usecakework/docs/docs/examples.md

 # Examples

 ## Hello World
-This is a Hello World project that shows a bit of Cakework.
+This is a Hello World project that shows how to use Cakework.

 [Check it out on Github!](https://github.com/usecakework/examples/tree/main/hello_world)